Master of Arts Degree in Buddhist Studies (MA)

 A limited number of scholarships are available for needy students.

-Please download the application form, and submit a completed copy, along with certified copies of your academic credentials, two recent photographs (45mm X 35mm) of yourself and an application fee of HK$500 (cheque payable to The Buddha‑Dharma Centre of Hong Kong Ltd.) to BDCHK.
+Please download the application form, and submit a completed copy, along with certified copies of your academic credentials, three recent photographs (45mm X 35mm) of yourself and an application fee of HK$500 (cheque payable to The Buddha‑Dharma Centre of Hong Kong Ltd.) to BDCHK.
 Payment by telegraphic transfer can be effected in accordance with the following instructions:

 Beneficiary bank name: HSBC Hong Kong